rajivrivero/palenca-api/README.md

-To run the project first instal the requirements.txt then:
+To run the project first install the requirements.txt then:

 `uvicorn main:app --reload`